Are you a member yet? Membership is open to all and is the first step towards accreditation.

 You can count all time spent in group supervision providing the group has no more than six members.
 Group supervision will be facilitated by one regular supervisor and all group members must present their own material regularly.
 You must have an opportunity for individual supervision should it be needed, or quickly available alternative supervision, e.g. advice in a crisis situation.

 The minimum of one-and-a-half hours of group supervision alone would not be sufficient for a full-time experienced clinician.
 Eg provision may need to be made for episodes of live supervision or other reasons either within individual or additional group sessions.

 Clinical supervision can be individual, peer, or in a CBT supervision group.
 It can take place in person, using video conferencing, "instant messaging" services or phone.
 If agreed, ad hoc supervision for specific questions can take place using any of these methods, email or other suitable electronic forms of communication.
 There should be face-to-face contact at least twice a year, but this includes using video conferencing.

 You can't count professional consultancy, professional or managerial supervision as clinical supervision even though they might be provided by the same person.

 It is good practice for your supervisor to observe ‘live’ and feedback on your work – either by ‘sitting in’ on sessions or reviewing recordings.
 This must take place regularly, and at least twice per year.

-To apply for Full Accreditation or Full Reinstatement, or to complete your Reaccreditation Audit, your Supervision Logs and Supervisor’s Reports must show how ‘live’ supervision has been used.
+To apply for First Accreditation Audit or Reinstatement, or to complete your Reaccreditation Audit, your Supervision Logs and Supervisor’s Reports must show how ‘live’ supervision has been used.
 This may be on complete sessions or extracts.
 Ratings using a validated measure such as the CTSr may optionally be used for feedback and reflection by you and your supervisor.

 In peer supervision, therapists will both supervise and be supervised by each other, and will take turns in each role.
 It can be one-to-one or in a group.